-The author would like to draw the attention to the limitations of the study stating that the theories and conclusion reached are limited to this study exclusively, since the survey was distributed to only 52 different entities due to the lack of time of Bahrain such as solving the problem of participation by integrating an online approach for those who can't participate directly taking advantage of the e-Government Authority.
+The author would like to draw the attention to the limitations of the study stating that the theories and conclusion reached are limited to this study exclusively, since the survey was distributed to only 52 different entities due to the lack of time.

+The recommendation suggested in this study is to overcome the limitations and obstacles faced by the kingdom of Bahrain such as solving the problem of participation by integrating an online approach for those who can't participate directly taking advantage of the e-Government Authority.
 Also it might be difficult for the community to elect a representative among them, so the problem could be solved by involving the Municipal Council which was already elected by the citizens.